Kanikacoder13/Summer-Training-2026/Day-09.md

 By the end of today's session, I was able to:

-- Understand the significance of Exploratory Data Analysis in Machine Learning.
+- Understand the purpose of Exploratory Data Analysis.
-- Load, inspect, and explore real-world datasets using Pandas.
+- Load and inspect real-world datasets.
-- Perform univariate and bivariate analysis using different visualization techniques.
+- Interpret dataset structure and feature information.
-- Detect outliers and understand their impact on data analysis.
+- Identify missing values before preprocessing.
-- Interpret relationships between features using correlation analysis.
+- Perform univariate analysis using graphical visualization.
-- Draw meaningful insights from visualizations before building Machine Learning models.
+- Detect potential outliers through data exploration.
-- Prepare datasets for the next stage of preprocessing and model development.
+- Build a strong foundation for further Machine Learning preprocessing.

 ---

 ## Conclusion

-Today's session provided practical exposure to Exploratory Data Analysis (EDA) using a real-world House Price dataset.
-By combining Pandas, Matplotlib, and Seaborn, I explored data distributions, identified outliers, analyzed relationships between features, and interpreted correlation patterns.
-These techniques are essential for understanding datasets and improving the quality of Machine Learning models through effective data analysis and preprocessing.
+Today's session introduced the fundamentals of Exploratory Data Analysis by exploring a real-world House Price dataset.
+Through dataset inspection and univariate analysis, I learned how to understand data distributions, identify missing values, and detect potential outliers before applying Machine Learning techniques.
+These activities form an essential first step in every data analysis workflow.